-To help identify and avoid incidents of plagiarism and academic dishonesty, LFGSM makes the Unicheck tool available to faculty and students.
-This tool can identify potential sources of plagiarism and notify the user of what those are.
+To help identify and avoid incidents of plagiarism and academic dishonesty, LFGSM has integrated the Unicheck tool into all Canvas courses.
+Students submit their work through this tool, and then the submission is checked.
+This tool can identify potential sources of plagiarism and notify the user and instructor of what those are.
+Students will have an opportunity to see their